JTP709/buy_bot/README.md

 #### As the bot is running:
 Monitor the terminal output to see what's going on.
 You may need to restart if necessary.

+Warning: If the purchase fails after adding to cart, then runs again it will add more to cart.

 ## Flag Arguments

 `-u` or `--userconfig` Runs with user information from `user_config.json`